"You must face the age of not believing, doubting everything you ever knew.

 Immune to Bullets: Since there's no actual living body in the armour animated by Substitutiary Locomotion, being raked by machine guns is but a minor inconvenience.
 Suits of armour which include greaves and boots do seem to be inconvenienced by the weight of collected rounds, to the point where they halt their advance to disconnect a boot and dump out the bullet fragments.
 This is a move that drives home the fact that there's no legs in the boots and no hands in the gloves, but there it is.
 Even hand grenades can't keep one down for long.

-Ironic Echo: The exchange between two of the German soldiers, when Miss price turns up on a broom during the final battle.
+Ironic Echo: The exchange between Heller and one of his men, when Miss Price turns up on a broom during the final battle.

 Limited Wardrobe: The children wear the same clothes for most of the movie, but most of it takes place on the same day and they finally get different clothes in the last scene, which takes place the next day.
 Still, they seem to have worn their regular outfits for about three days straight, ending with the day most of the movie takes place on.